mrstone14/TC4-shield/hardware/TC4ESP/Cost analysis.md

 - Keyboard  Five Key Module ( 272304414276 ),
 - optional, HC-05 HC-06 Bluetooth RF ( 273428844365 )

-For ZCD-SSR dimmer instead simple SSR you should order directly from RobotDyn manufacturer or look on ebay other sellers.
+For ZCD-SSR dimmer instead simple SSR, you should order directly from RobotDyn manufacturer, or look on ebay other sellers.

 The price of the probes is not included, this depends a lot of your choice.